masterevgeni/inteleye/readme.md

 * you can change it in code to any timeout but pay attention to ratelimit in server side.

-* Given more time: possible add swagger, test, config files for clinet, and many more.
+* Given more time: possible add Authorization( like API key) for requests, swagger, test, config files for clinet, and many more.